 4. Saucony Kids Cohesion 10

-The durable leather and mesh upper allow for plenty of airflow while the lining of the shoe is made of an antimicrobial material, which means no stinky shoes.
-The strategically placed tri-flex rubberized lugs on the outsole provide the grip kids need to run, jump and play on any surface.
+The durable leather and mesh upper allows for plenty of airflow while the lining of the shoe is made of an antimicrobial material, which means no stinky shoes.
+The strategically placed tri-flex rubberized lugs on the outsole provide the grip kids need to run, jump, and play on any surface.

 The Saucony Cohesion 10 is available in plenty of fun color choices for kids to choose from.
 This shoe has laces but is also available with or without a Velcro strap.

 - Super cushy, but supportive and stable shoe.